 To take part, simply complete the ‘Act your Rights’ sessions, follow the ‘Make an Act Your Rights drama’ activity and create a short drama piece (10 mins max).

-Three overall winning dramas will be selected by a panel of judges from the OCO and Abbey for ‘best ensemble’, ‘best script’ and ‘best direction’ and children will get to perform the winning pieces on stage in the Abbey Theatre in September.
+Three overall winning dramas will be selected by a panel of judges from the OCO and Abbey for ‘best ensemble’, ‘best script’ and ‘best direction’ and children will get to perform the winning pieces on stage in the Peacock Theatre in September.

 To take part, simply email a 3 minute ‘taster’ clip to rightscompetition@